MyNameIsTrez/c-entity-component-system/README.md

 This is a simple and efficient C implementation of an Entity Component System.

+## Running the example

+Clone this repository and execute `make example`.

 ## How does it work

 See [Dylan Falconer's ECS YouTube video](https://www.youtube.com/watch?v=s6TMa33niJo) for an excellent explanation of roughly the same API.
 The main difference is that his implementation uses an Array of Structs, while mine uses a Struct of Arrays.
 This made my implementation slightly harder to implement, but also much more efficient.